jfinkels/flask-restless/docs/requestformat.rst

 -----------------------

-A :http:method:`GET` request to the root endpoint responds with a valid JSON API document whose `meta` element contains a `urls` object, which itself contains one member for each resource object exposed by the API.
+A :http:method:`GET` request to the root endpoint responds with a valid JSON API document whose ``meta`` element contains a ``modelinfo`` object, which itself contains one member for each resource object exposed by the API.
+Each element in ``modelinfo`` contains information about that resource.
 For example, a request like

 .. sourcecode:: http